alexpolonsky/doswah.com/moviemarch2016/index.md

 ---

 ## 1. Grease Live!
 Having never seen the 1978 classic, the impressive Pink Ladies cast got my attention (in Carly Rae Jepsen and Vanessa Hudgens).
-From the catchy "Summer Loving" number, this cast and crew pulled off an an fun 2-hours with plenty to love for the musical fan in me.
+From the catchy "Summer Loving" number, this cast and crew pulled off a fun 2-hours with plenty to love for the musical fan in me.
 <figure>
 <img src="/images/moviemarch2016/1-greaselive.jpg">
 <figcaption>It must have been a Wednesday.